• Skip to primary navigation

 Looking for another delicious fish dish?
 Then try our favourite French Monkfish Stew, known as Lotte à L'Américaine.

-This recipe was first published as Chorizo Risotto with Prawns on 7 October 2016.
-This post has now been updated to include a printable recipe card, updated text & photos.
-However, as it was previously using a strange template, I have lost all lovely comments and recipe reviews - so please give this recipe some new love!
+This recipe was first published as Chorizo Risotto with Prawns on 7 October 2016 but has now been updated to include a printable recipe card, updated text & photos.
+However, as it previously used a strange template, I lost all the lovely comments and recipe reviews - so please give this recipe some new love!
 Thank you, merci.

 More Main Dish